whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Introduction.md

 [Up to table of contents](README.md) / [Go to next page](What_gene_annotation_data_looks_like.md).

-One of the most amazing scientific achievements in the last 100 years has been the mapping of genes - DNA sequences that encode proteins or other functional molecules - across many hundreds of species.
+One of the most outstanding scientific achievements in the last 100 years has been the mapping of genes - DNA sequences that encode proteins or other functional molecules - across many hundreds of species.
 For example, the [Ensembl ftp site](http://ftp.ensembl.org/pub/current_gff3/) holds gene annotation files for over 300 species, everything from
 [*Acanthochromis Polyacanthus*](https://en.wikipedia.org/wiki/Spiny_chromis) to [*Zosterops Lateralis*](https://en.wikipedia.org/wiki/Silvereye).
 Other sites hold genes for other organisms such as the [*Plasmodium* parasites](https://plasmodb.org/plasmo/app/downloads/Current_Release/) that cause malaria.
-And many more species are [on the way](https://www.darwintreeoflife.org).
+And many more species are [being mapped](https://www.darwintreeoflife.org).

 But what's actually in this data?
 For any given species lots of questions immediately spring to mind: